icon-community/icon.community/content/blog/2019/2019-04-02-iconsensus-p-rep-election-campaign-updates-p-rep-testnet-pre-voting.md

 **At the end of April, ‘TestNet for P-Reps’ will be open for P-Rep candidates to experience their roles in block production and verification in advance.** The TestNet operation policy will be guided through ‘ICON P-Reps,’ a private Telegram channel dedicated to P-Rep candidates.
 Each candidate will have access to the ICON TestNet under the support of the ICON Foundation.
 For more information on how to join ‘ICON P-Reps’ Telegram channel, please visit ICON.community (<https://t.me/iconcm>).

 Before September comes, every P-Rep candidate will be able to check their resources in advance by installing the ICON Network’s software and running their own servers.
-The data collected during the period will be utilized for the decentralized ICON MainNet, and further announcements will be updated in real time via the ‘ICON P-Reps’ telegram channel and GitHub at the end of April.
+The data collected during the period will be utilized for the decentralized ICON Mainnet, and further announcements will be updated in real time via the ‘ICON P-Reps’ telegram channel and GitHub at the end of April.

 **2. P-Rep Pre-voting, the start of P-Rep On-chain Registration & Voting**